 Old habits die hard.
 This is especially true when it comes to company spending habits.

-Wasteful spending habits or redundant spending adds up quickly, particularly when you multiply that across an entire organization—even a small one.
+Wasteful spending habits, maverick spending, and redundant spending adds up quickly, particularly when you multiply that across an entire organization—even a small one.
 While this may be a difficult problem to solve, it is fixable.

 How can you change employee spending behavior?